arthurarty/fast-food/README.md

 * `Python 3.5` or greater : Python is interpreted high-level programming language for general-purpose programming.
 [Download python](https://www.python.org/downloads/)
 * `Virtualevn` : A tool for creating isolated Python environments.
 [Get-virtualenv](https://packaging.python.org/key_projects/#virtualenv)
 * `Postman` : Postman is a powerful tool for performing integration testing with your API.
 [Get-postman](https://www.getpostman.com/)
 * `Postgres` : An open source relational database management system ( DBMS ) developed by a worldwide team of volunteers.
+Similar commands to msyql.

 ### Installing